Hoglandets-IT/beetl/docs/sources/static.md

       destination:
         # type: string
         # Identifies the type of diff destination to use
-        type: Faker
+        type: Static
         # name: string
         # Points to a destination defined in the sources section by name
         name: diffsourcename
         # config: dict
         # The destination type specific configuration
-        # The Faker source does not have any specific config, pass an empty dict.
+        # The Static source does not have any specific config, pass an empty dict.
         config: {}
 ```